keleko34/KC/.gulp/Config/Readme.md

  - store<br />
  *Default 'string'*<br />
- __store tells how to store the values in the values object, either 'string' which then stores Key value pair eg. 'Name of command':value or 'array' which specifies and array of multiple values due to the command being run multiple times eg. 'Name of command':[value1,value2,etc...]__
+ __store tells how to store the values in the values object, either 'string' which then stores Key value pair eg.('Name of command':value) or 'array' which specifies an array of multiple values due to the command being run multiple times eg. 'Name of command':[value1,value2,etc...]__

  - overwrite<br />
  __allows for overwriting the value prior to being set with a function__